TruFoox/HoneyWasp/README.md

 3. Assuming ``refresh_token`` is empty in the config, the bot will attempt to open your web browser to allow you to retrieve your bot token
 4. In this page, first select your Google account, then when prompted about the app being unverified → click **Show Advanced** → click **Go to [YOUR APP'S NAME] (unsafe)**
 5. When prompted to allow access to your YouTube account, press **Continue**
-6. It will then give you the access token to copy.
+6. You can find your access token in the URL, between "http://localhost/?code=" and "&scope=https://www.googleapis.com/auth/youtube.upload"
-7. Your access token should look something like this: ``4/0AJIL1DDF16...``.
+7. Your access token should look something like this: ``4/0AJIL1DDF16...`` (Do not include the "&" before "scope" or the "=" after "code").
 Paste it into the console
 8. Assuming your token was valid, the console will now give you a new token to put in ``refresh_token`` under ``[Youtube_Settings]`` of Config.ini

 # Usage